 For seniors that live in a home with two or more levels, the stairs can be a challenge as they get older.
 There is a real danger of being injured by falling on the stairs.
 This is one area of the home that needs to be safety-proofed.

 An inexpensive modification to make the stairs safe for older people is to install a stairlift.
-Using a stairlift to move up and down the staircase is an effective way to prevent falls.
+Using a stairlift to move up and down the staircase is an effective way to prevent falls for seniors.
 There are two main types; straight stairlifts for straight stairs and curved stairlifts for stairs with curves or turns.

 2. Improve Access Ways